Skip to main content

 “You look good in traditional.
 Wear them more often.”
 Jaivanta had told her firstborn.

 “Tell him to use it and find me a daughter-in-law then.”
 She left Shakti amused as Pratap shook his head at the conversation.
-He looked up at the bridesmaids looking at him not so discreetly and giggling among themselves.
-He adjusted the sleeves of his Burgundy Kurta and it was then that she had turned to spot him.
+He looked up at the bridesmaids, looking at him not so discreetly and giggling among themselves.
+He adjusted the sleeves of his Burgundy Kurta, and it was then that she turned to spot him.
 In her teal and gold lehenga, with a sleeveless deep neck blouse and a dupatta that hung over one shoulder.
-The only piece of jewellery she had on were the earrings and mangtika and her eyes looked highlighted after makeup.
+The only piece of jewellery she had on was the earrings and mangtika, and her eyes looked highlighted after makeup.
 He had a smile on the corner of his lips as soon as she sipped her wine and looked away.

-It was not until the dances started that he could actually find her cheering for her friends in the crowd and still could not approach her, especially with his mother around the place.
-When everyone joined in the song and dance in the end he found himself in a corner of the dance floor smiling at his brother trying to make their mother dance as he took a video of them.
+It was not until the dances started that he could actually find her cheering for her friends in the crowd, and still could not approach her, especially with his mother around the place.
+When everyone joined in the song and dance, in the end, he found himself in a corner of the dance floor, smiling at his brother, trying to make their mother dance as he took a video of them.
 His eyes then fell on the other side of the dance floor where she swayed, her wavy hair falling on her hips as she danced with one of the bride’s younger cousin sisters.
-He smiled and walked away to the bar hoping nobody dragged him to the dance floor.
+He smiled and walked away to the bar, hoping nobody would drag him to the dance floor.
 He took a drink and sipped at it only to find her familiar voice beside him, raised above the music, asking for water.
 He eyed her and inhaled.

 “Pardon?”
 She asked as he raised his collars.
 “You said it will be a nightmare.”
 He made her shake her head.

-“You are overconfident just because some women are ogling at you.”
+“You are overconfident just because some women are ogling you.”
 She shook her head.

 “You think I would do this for your attention?”
 He chuckled.
 “There was a dress code.”